SIGN IN | VIEW CART

 Answer: Not unless she actually stands to be mounted .
 When they only show secondary estrous signs at the time of heat the donors usually do not ovulate.
 Just inject PG to initiate a new cycle .

-Question: Who sells the "best' FSH?
+Question: Who sells the "best" FSH?
 Are there "weak" or "stronger" batches of FSH?

 Answer: There are no measurable differences in donor responses between batches or brands of FSH .Any small differences between FSH manufacturers or brands are eliminated by the large variable ability of cows to respond to injected FSH.
-We even found in controlled experiments very little difference between FSH ( a small protein with a half life of only a few hours) and PMSG ( a large protein with a half life of 15 days).
+We even found in controlled experiments very little difference between FSH (a small protein with a half life of only a few hours) and PMSG (a large protein with a half life of 15 days).

-"My time was well spent at The International Embryo Transfer School, it was one of the best things I have ever done to date.
+"My time was well spent at The International Embryo Technology School, it was one of the best things I have ever done to date.
 Thus taking the course has given me a great advantage in the purebred cattle industry and an awesome outlook in the business world."

 Rodney Hollman